 - Allow yourself enough time to bump in and unpack.
 It took me a good hour to unpack and set up.
 I was pricing a fair bit as I went though so I could’ve saved some time by doing more prep.

-- Get your family to drop you off and help you unpack the car – it’ll only take twenty or so minutes but will help you enormously- there’s a lot to bring in and it’s so much easier if someone can do the carrying in while you set up.
+- Get your family to drop you off and help you unpack the car – it’ll only take twenty or so minutes but will help you enormously- there’s a lot to bring in and it’s so much easier if everyone helps to carry everything in while you set up.
 When the kids were little, Mr SnS helped me unpack and set up the clothes rack for me while the kids sat in the car watching a DVD.
 This time around, the boys all helped carry the bags in.
 At the end, they all came up at the end and helped me pack up and carry everything back to the car.
-It took ten minutes with everyone helping which was terrific.
+It only takes ten or so minutes with everyone helping which was terrific.
 If you’re on your own, it’s a massive task.

 - Put out enough but not too much – people need to be able to sort through what you’re selling or see it at a glance so don’t put everything out at once as it can be overwhelming.
 I had half a suitcase of clothes left when I set up which I gradually took out and put on the clothing rack as things sold.